pelican-eggs/eggs/software/languagetool/README.md

 View https://languagetool.org for more information.

-Requires one prt for comunication.
+Requires one port for comunication.

 Try `addr:port/v2/check?language=en-US&text=this+is+a+test` to test